-I would drive him to the airport at 2am (and have).
+Drive him to the airport at 2am (and have).

-I would cash in all my miles and fly him out to Seattle to walk in our dogs honor (and have) for the Old Dog Haven Walk.
+Cash in all my miles and fly him out to Seattle to walk in our dogs honor (and have) for the Old Dog Haven Walk.

 If need be and he was having a rough time I would fly to Atlanta if he asked (has not happened).